 Square de la Roquette, Urban park in 11th arrondissement, France.

-This land was once the site of the La Petite Roquette prison, which was demolished in 1975.
-Two original guard houses at the entrance remain as reminders of that past.
+This land was once the site of La Petite Roquette prison, which was torn down in 1975.
+Two of the original guard houses at the entrance were kept standing and remain the most visible sign of what the place used to be.

 The community of curious travelers